Laird89/CountryInfoWebApp/README.md

 - **country.css:** CSS file specific to the country.html page for styling the detailed country view.

 - **countries.json:** JSON file containing a list of countries with basic information.

-## How to Use

-1. Open `index.html` in a web browser.
-2. Select a country from the dropdown list.
-3. View basic information on the index page or click on a country to see detailed information.
-4. Use the "Go Back" button on the detailed country page to return to the index page.

-Feel free to explore, learn, and customize this project for your needs!